balazs42/neural_network_cpp/README.md

 		// each layer should have a numerical value greater then 0 vector<unsigned> layerSizes = { inSize, 50, 50, expectedSize };

-		// Create network object, with the specified
+		// Create network object, with the specified optimization and regularization techniques Network network(layerSizes, "adam", "none", "none");
-		Network network(layerSizes, false);

 		// You can randinit all edges and biases, in the network, although it is not
 		// necessary, the constructor already does it, but if for some reason you want
 		// to reinit the network you have the possibility network.randInitNetwork();

+		// You can set different activation functions to the layers
+		// you cannot pass more strings then the number of layers vector<string> activationFunctions = { "Sigmoid", "Relu", "Sigmoid", "Tanh" };

+		// You can set all the network to 1 specific activation function network.setAllActivationFunctions("Relu");

+		// Or by passing the vector as an argument, you can set different
+		// activation functions to different layers
+		network.setLayerActivationFunctions(activationFunctions);

 		//-----------------------------------//